ukushu/Ifrit/README.md

 ## Contributing

-SwiftUIX welcomes contributions in the form of GitHub issues and pull-requests.
+Ifrit welcomes contributions in the form of GitHub issues and pull-requests.

 ## Installation